Keith Mitchell betting profile: Sony Open in Hawaii - PGA TOUR

 Mitchell's advanced stats and rankings

-- Mitchell posted a Strokes Gained: Off-the-Tee average of 0.191 in his past five tournaments.
+- Mitchell averaged 0.191 Strokes Gained: Off-the-Tee in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Mitchell sported a 0.031 mark in his past five tournaments.
+- He posted an average of 0.031 Strokes Gained: Approach the Green in his past five starts.

-- Around the greens, Mitchell delivered a -0.069 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, Mitchell posted a 0.224 Strokes Gained: Putting average in his past five tournaments.
+- Mitchell delivered a 0.224 Strokes Gained: Putting mark in his past five tournaments, contributing to his 0.378 Strokes Gained: Total average.

 All stats in this article are accurate for Mitchell as of the start of the Sony Open in Hawaii.